 There is also no legal obligation to provide free transport for under 5s, but a blanket refusal could be discriminatory.
 For example, if a four year old attends a special nursery school some distance from home and could not access education without transport.

 The impact of losing school transport is huge - with parents having to give up work or disabled teenagers unable to start or complete their education.

 What did the School Transport Inquiry find?

-- 48% and mostly mums said that school travel arrangements for their disabled child meant that they can't work or have had to decrease working hours.
+- 48 per cent and mostly mums said that school travel arrangements for their disabled child meant that they can't work or have had to decrease working hours.

-- 23% said their child's journey to school is stressful which makes it harder for their child to learn.
+- 23 per cent said their child's journey to school is stressful which makes it harder for their child to learn.

-- 51% of local school transport policies in England include unlawful statements.
+- 51 per cent of local school transport policies in England include unlawful statements.